yogurt-foundation/yogurt-css-documentation/docs/typography/font-size.md

 ## Font Size

-Utilities for manipulating the font size of an element.
+Utilities for sets the font size.

 ### Class